bruno-ruotolo/RepoProvas/README.md

 # About

-All of us at some time need to take a look at those old tests, either to review the subject or to learn it.
+All of us, at some time, needed to take a look at those old tests, either to review the subjects or to learn it.
-For this, this application was developed, to help everyone adding old tests of different subjects and teachers, quickly and practically.
+Keeping this in mind, this application was developed to help everyone adding old tests of different subjects and teachers, and to acesss it quickly and practically.

 ## Technologies
 These are the main tools, frameworks and languages that were used in this project:<br>